Ekaabar/Project/README.md

 # Project:
-implementation of a web application to test the news management’s skill of user
+Implementation of a web application to test the news management’s skill of user

 ## 1. Backend:
     For our server layer we opted for a Node.js Express web application framework to develop web CORS Middleware: